 Each Hydra2 link is capable of carrying up to 512 channels of audio in each direction simultaneously.
 This imposes no limitations over standard I/O box to router connections as standard I/O boxes contain less than 512 inputs and 512 outputs.
 Modular I/O boxes should not be fitted with card types and quantities that exceed this limitation.
-In practise, this is only an issue when lots of SDI cards are fitted as they have 32 channels of audio per card which far exceeds any other current modular I/O card type.
 If a modular I/O box is populated such that it exceeds the limitation, only the first 512 channels or inputs/outputs will pass audio.